opentracing/opentracing-python/README.md

 tools is dependent on pervasive instrumentation of applications and libraries with trace context propagation support.

-The OpenTracing project (http://opentracing.github.io) provides a multi-lingual standard for application-level instrumentation that's loosely coupled to any particular downstream tracing or monitoring system.
+The OpenTracing project (http://opentracing.io) provides a multi-lingual standard for application-level instrumentation that's loosely coupled to any particular downstream tracing or monitoring system.
 In this way, adding or switching tracing implementations becomes an O(1) code change.

 ## Status

-In the current version, `opentracing-python` provides only the API and a basic no-op implementation that can be used by instrumentation libraries to collect and propagate distributed tracing context.
+In the current version, `api-python` provides only the API and a basic no-op implementation that can be used by instrumentation libraries to collect and propagate distributed tracing context.